Why It Exists

 Use Cases for CockroachDB

-- Financial systems requiring strong consistency
+- Financial systems where consistency is non-negotiable

-- Global SaaS platforms
+- Global SaaS platforms serving users across continents

-- Replacing sharded PostgreSQL
+- Replacing painfully sharded PostgreSQL setups

-- Disaster recovery without manual failover
+- Disaster recovery without someone getting paged at 3am

 Pros of CockroachDB

-- Distributed ACID transactions
+- Distributed ACID transactions that actually work

 - Automatic horizontal scaling and rebalancing